ayotundeakinsola/second-milestone-project/README.md

 * Curators
 * Investors

-##### Why would a user use the dashboard:
+##### Why would a user use the IMDB dashboard:

-* Movie fans can check the ratings of their favorite movie
+* A user can check the ratings of their favorite movie.
-* Check for recommended movies as a result of ratings
-* Check what critics say about a movie
+* A user can check which genre makes the most revenue.
+* A user can compare ratings/gross of movies.
+* A user can track multiple data sources using the charts.
+* It meets specific needs of users interested in certain aspects of blockbuster movies such as revenue, genre, rating, year of production.

-##### How does my dashboard help clients/users?
+##### How does the IMDB dashboard help clients/users?

-* It provides a catalogue of movies between the period 2006 - 2016
+* It provides a catalogue of movies between the period 2006 - 2016.
-* The dashboard provides fans with ratings for movies
+* The dashboard provides fans with ratings for movies.
-* The dashboard also serves as a guide on movie selection as a result of the movie critics and ratings
+* The dashboard serves as an information management tool that helps to visually track revenue of blockbuster movies.
+* The dashboard informs the users the average runtime of movies they watch.

 #### Wireframe
 You can find the link to the wireframe here: